-This Blueberry Buttermilk Cake is all of your cake dreams come true!
-It’s incredibly moist and deliciously flavorful thanks to the buttermilk that’s mixed into the batter, and it’s bursting with sweet fresh blueberries in every bite!
+This Buttermilk Blueberry Cake is all of your cake dreams come true!
+It’s incredibly moist and deliciously flavorful thanks to the buttermilk that’s mixed into the batter, and it’s bursting with fresh blueberries in every bite.
 Talk about a delicious way to welcome summer!

-This cake is perfect for any occasion.
-It makes a great breakfast cake, snack cake, dessert cake, or tea cake and if you finish it off with a generous dollop of the sweetened cream cheese whipped cream it also makes an amazing birthday cake.
+This buttermilk blueberry cake is perfect for any occasion.
+It makes a great breakfast cake, snack cake, dessert cake, or tea cake.
+And if you finish it off with a generous dollop of the sweetened cream cheese whipped cream, it also makes an amazing birthday cake!

 - Baking powder

 How to Make Blueberry Cake

 First preheat the oven to 350 degrees F and place rack in center of oven.
 Butter and line a 9-inch springfrom pan.

 Then in a mixing bowl, whisk together the dry ingredients (flour, baking powder and salt).
 I like to whisk for 20 seconds to evenly distribute everything.